sekoyo/react-js2css-theme/README.md

 - CSS Variables changes are much, much faster than React re-renders via Context which is what CSS-in-JS solutions do.

-- If care about performance and bundle size and want to avoid CSS-in-JS solutions altogether you can still provide a nice JS theme object interface to your users.
+- If you care about performance and bundle size and want to avoid CSS-in-JS solutions altogether you can still provide a nice JS theme object interface to your users.

 ## Install

 ```
 yarn add react-js2css-theme
 ```

-Note this is an ESM module and does not polyfill to be compatible with IE. Screw IE.

 <h2>Usage</h2>